onflow/docs/docs/tools/flow-cli/migrate/migrate-stage-contract.md

 ```
 >
-flow migrate stage-contract HelloWorld --network=previewnet
+flow migrate stage-contract HelloWorld --network=testnet

-Attempts to the stage the contract `HelloWorld` onto the Previewnet network.
+Attempts to the stage the contract `HelloWorld` onto the Testnet network.

 ```